-Cannizzaro Integrative Pediatric Center welcomes all parents to a FREE in-office event, Social Skills Deficits: Tools Parents Can Use.
-Join Carol Miller, LCSW as she presents an interactive workshop designed to equip parents with specific social skills coaching techniques to try at home.
+Join Carol Miller, LCSW for a social skills deficit workshop designed to equip parents with specific coaching techniques to try at home.

 Ms. Miller will provide you with an increased understanding of the complex issue of social skills deficits and your role as an important teacher and coach to your kids.
 You will leave with specific tools to use and a suggested reading list.

-⊕ This event about Social Skills Deficits is over, but you can listen to the recording. ⊕ LISTEN NOW
+⊕ This event about Social Skills Deficits is over, but you can listen to the recording.
+You may be prompted to download a Webex add-on or temporary app. ⊕ LISTEN NOW

 Improving Social Skills Deficits for All Ages